Offset Charge Dependence of Measurement-Induced Transitions in Transmons: Comparison of the results with and without inclusion of higher-order harmonics

 \section{Comparison of the results with and without inclusion of higher-order harmonics}

-As discussed in \cref{A_higher_harmonics_fit}, we fit both the conventional transmon model and the higher-order harmonics model to the measured spectroscopy data of device B. To avoid over fitting only the first and second transmon transitions are fitted to the conventional model.
-Moreover, the time dynamics of the semiclassical model is computed using the parameters fitted to both the conventional transmon and higher-order harmonics models.
-The comparison is shown in \cref{fig:no_harmonics} for the ground state (left column) and the excited state (right column).
-Panels (a-b) reproduce the results presented in the main text, see~\cref{fig:readout_demolition_comparison}(b), namely the experimental data and the semiclassical time-dynamics results with the parameters fitted to the higher-harmonics model.
-Panel (c) shows the semiclassical time-dynamics results for the conventional model parameters.
-The latter do not align with the experimental data shown in (a).
-For example, significative transitions out of the qubit ground state is expected around $n_g\approx0$ at low photon numbers, which is not observed in the experimental data.
+As discussed in \cref{A_higher_harmonics_fit}, we fit both the \bd{multiharmonic model and the conventional single-harmonic model} to the measured spectroscopy data of device B \bd{(\cref{tab:parameters})}. \bd{In \cref{fig:no_harmonics}, we compare the semiclassical dynamics} \bd{of these two models for the ground state (left column) and for the excited state (right column).} Panels (a-b) reproduce the results of \cref{fig:readout_demolition_comparison}(b) in the main text; \bd{panel (a) shows} the experimental data and \bd{panel (b) shows} the semiclassical time dynamics for the parameters of the multiharmonic model.
+Panel (c) shows the semiclassical time dynamics \bd{for the parameters of the conventional model.} The latter do not align with the experimental data shown in (a).
+For example, significant transitions out of the qubit ground state is expected around $n_g\approx0$ at low photon numbers, which is not observed in the experimental data.

 To make this comparison clearer, the Floquet critical photon numbers computed from the two sets of parameters are displayed above the experimental data in panel (a).
 Significant mismatch is observed between the offset-charge dependent features in the experimental data and the critical photon numbers for the conventional transmon model (black circles).
-This is in sharp contrast with the excellent agreement between the experimental features and the critical photon numbers for the higher-harmonics model (red circles).
+This is in sharp contrast with the excellent agreement between the experimental features and the critical photon numbers for the multiharmonic model (red circles).
 The disparity between the theoretical predictions of the two models can be explained by the significant variation in the ratio $E_{J1}/E_C$, as was discussed in Ref.~\cite{Willsch2024higherharmonics}.
-This ratio has a considerable impact on the energy and dispersion of the transmon's high-energy states involved in measurement-induced transitions.
+This ratio has a considerable impact on the energy and dispersion of the high-energy transmon states involved in measurement-induced transitions.
 These results support the presence of higher-order harmonics in the transmon Hamiltonian and highlight the need to carefully model the high-energy sector of the transmon, and potentially of other Josephson-junction based qubits, in order to accurately reproduce the onset of measurement-induced state transitions.